Code-Institute-Submissions/gersonvj-TWC---THE-WEATHER-CHANNEL/README.md

 <li>10/11/2020 - All pages are responsive.
 Some images are streching.
  <ul>
   <li>(update 15/12/2020): some images where changed to make more user friendly and responsive.
-On the News section the image for laptops and Ipads are differente from the phones devicesm make it responsive and not streching the images.</li>
+On the News section the image for laptops and Ipads are different from the phones devices make it responsive and not streching the images.</li>
  </ul>
 </ul>